caketaster/mildew-detection/README.md

 ### Content
 - The project was based on [Code Institute's Malaria Detection project](https://github.com/Code-Institute-Solutions/WalkthroughProject01), and much of the initial code and the steps taken were adapted from this project.
 - Learning rate information was gained from [the Neptune AI blog](https://neptune.ai/blog/how-to-choose-a-learning-rate-scheduler), and [machinelearningmastery](https://machinelearningmastery.com/using-learning-rate-schedules-deep-learning-models-python-keras/)
+- Background knowledge and basics were learnt from [Working with Predictive Analytics](https://www.linkedin.com/learning/python-working-with-predictive-analytics)
+- Extra information on CNNs was taken from[Neural Networks and Convolutional Neural Networks Essential Training](https://www.linkedin.com/learning/neural-networks-and-convolutional-neural-networks-essential-training/)
+- Ideas and information on training CNNs was also taken from [Training Neural Networks in Python](https://www.linkedin.com/learning/training-neural-networks-in-python-17058600/creating-a-neural-network-in-python?u=244845242)
 - Confusion Matrix code was adapted from [marsja.net](https://www.marsja.se/seaborn-confusion-matrix-how-to-plot-and-visualize-in-python/)
-- The Table of Contents was generated [from here](https://derlin.github.io/bitdowntoc/)
+- The Table of Contents was generated this [Table of Contents Generator](https://derlin.github.io/bitdowntoc/)

 ### Media
 - The CRISP-DM image used in the readme was taken from [researchgate.net](https://www.researchgate.net/publication/341627969_CSMAS_Improving_Multi-Agent_Credit_Scoring_System_by_Integrating_Big_Data_and_the_new_generation_of_Gradient_Boosting_Algorithms)